"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 To take it further, here is a list of other benefits of having a search box on your website.

-#1.
-Increase Duel Time
+1. Increase Duel Time

-The easier people can find what they’re looking for on your website, the likelihood they will stay longer than expected.
+The easier people find what they’re looking for on your website, the likelihood they will stay longer than expected.

 If users can’t find exactly what they’re looking for with a few clicks, they’re more likely to check out your closest competitors.

-#2.
-Learning More About Your Audience Interest
+2. Learning More About Your Audience Interest

 If the search box is connected to your Google Analytics, you can explore the data to see how often a particular query is searched.

-You can then use the information to make a better content marketing plan, edit existing content, create dedicated content pages, etc.
+You can then use the information to make a better marketing plan, edit existing content, create dedicated content pages, etc.

-#3.
-People are Used to Search Functions
+3. People are Used to Searching Functions

 People use the search function on social media sites to look up a lost friend, find job opportunities, search profiles, photos, videos, hashtags, etc…